 TYPE OF CAR

-Any 6, or 8, cylinder hardtop automobile or station wagon with a wheelbase of 109.1” or larger
+6 or 8 cylinder hardtop or station wagons with a wheelbase of 109.1” or

-No trucks, convertibles, jeeps, vans, limousines.
+1. NO trucks, convertibles, jeeps, vans, limousines.
 No imperials.
+If you

-If you’re unsure of a rule please contact us.
-Cars previously run may be considered too battered and unsafe, resulting
+2. Cars previously ran may be considered too battered and unsafe, resulting

 **No motocross style visors**